10 Best Tasting Protein Bars Tested & Compared

-On average we should get 0.8 grams ( 0.0282192 ounce) a day of protein for each kilo of our own body weight, general high activity athletes need around 1.2 up to 1.6 grams ( 0.0564383 ounce ) each day.
-After extensive exercise our muscles need to recuperate or regenerate and they need feeding, the food they need is protein.
+On average we should get 0.8 grams ( 0.0282192 ounces) a day of protein for each kilo of our own body weight, general high activity athletes need around 1.2 up to 1.6 grams ( 0.0564383 ounces) each day.
+After extensive exercise, our muscles need to recuperate or regenerate and they need feeding, the food they need is protein.
 The comfortable margin for muscle food is normally within half an hour after exercise because at this time your muscles are ready for protein.

-For those of us on a three meals a day lifestyle, breakfast, lunch and dinner, we can manage to meet our daily intake for protein, especially when we are not exercising.
+For those of us on three meals a day lifestyle, breakfast, lunch and dinner, we can manage to meet our daily intake of protein, especially when we are not exercising.

 So why is protein so important?

 Running regularly and protein go hand in hand, protein can be eaten or drank.